Relax your respiratory system

 - Whitetail deer feed heavily on mullein right after the first snowfall.
 In some studies, Mullein counts for 20-30 percent of a whitetail's diet in winter.

 - Pre-revolutionary war, settlers would crush the seeds and drop them into the water to poison then catch fish.
-Although effective (tried it), this is illegal in modern times.
+Although effective, this is illegal in modern times.

-* What is a tincture?
-A tincture is an alcoholic derivative herb.
+What is a tincture?
+A tincture is an alcoholic herb derivative.
 Tinctures are effective in extracting the medicinal components and preserving them for longer periods of time.
 Tinctures are also simple to use and easily absorbed by the body.
 This tincture is about 60 percent water extracted and 40 percent alcohol extracted.
 The tincture is great to add to tea, coffee, or your favorite drinks to get the full effect of the herb.

 Store in a cool dark place for up to two years